trento-project/docs/guides/manual-installation.md

     systemctl enable --now prometheus
     ```

-1. Allow Prometheus to be accessible from docker and add an exception on firewalld **(ONLY if firewalld is running)**:
+1. If firewalld is running, allow Prometheus to be accessible from Docker and add an exception on firewalld:

     ```bash
     firewall-cmd --zone=public --add-port=9090/tcp --permanent